 Store in an airtight container.
 If you aren’t serving the pesto immediately, transfer it to container and place it in the fridge until you’re ready to use it.
 It should stay good for up to a week (as long as you used fresh ingredients).

-FAQs about spinach basil pesto
+FAQs about vegan pesto sauce

 What is pesto sauce made of?
 Traditionally pesto is made from basil, pine nuts, garlic, parmesan cheese and olive oil.
 I swapped the cheese for nutritional yeast and the pine nuts for walnuts.
 I also added spinach to give it a little extra green.